Supply Chain Issues Tour

-The Supply Chain Issues Tour is a concert tour by American musician Jack White, in support of his fourth and fifth studio albums, respectively, Fear of the Dawn and Entering Heaven Alive (2022).
-The tour began on April 8, 2022, in Detroit, Michigan and is currently ongoing.
+The Supply Chain Issues Tour was a concert tour by American musician Jack White, in support of his fourth and fifth studio albums, respectively, Fear of the Dawn and Entering Heaven Alive (2022).
+The tour began on April 8, 2022, in Detroit, Michigan and ended on February, 24, 2023 in Aspen, Colorado.

 Background

 On November 11, 2021, White announced that he would release two studio albums in 2022, Fear of the Dawn and Entering Heaven Alive.
 A month later, White announced the tour alongside concert dates and festival appearances in North America and Europe.

-During the first show in Detroit, White proposed to his girlfriend, Olivia Jean, who also served as the opening act.
+During the first show of the entire tour, in Detroit, White proposed to his girlfriend Olivia Jean, who had also served as the opening act, during the song "Hotel Yorba".
 The couple were married during the encore by White's business partner Ben Swank.

 Opening acts

 On March 15, 2022, White announced the supporting acts that would be accompanying him during the tour.
 Punk rock quartet Be Your Own Pet is set to reunite and perform after fourteen-year hiatus.
-Along with the band, Sugar Tradition, Olivia Jean, Geese, July Talk, Men I Trust, Starcrawler, JD McPherson, Briston Maroney, Chicano Batman, Natalie Bergman, The Afghan Whigs, The Kills, The Backseat Lovers, Delvon Lamarr Organ Trio, Chubby and the Gang, Yard Act, SONS, Doctor Victor, KO KO MO, Larkin Poe, Equal Idiots, Mdou Moctar, Ezra Furman, Cherry Glazerr, Cautious Clay and Glove would join White as the tour openers.
+Along with the band, Sugar Tradition, Olivia Jean, Geese, July Talk, Men I Trust, Starcrawler, JD McPherson, Briston Maroney, Chicano Batman, Natalie Bergman, The Afghan Whigs, The Kills, The Backseat Lovers, Delvon Lamarr Organ Trio, Chubby and the Gang, Yard Act, SONS, Doctor Victor, KO KO MO, Larkin Poe, Equal Idiots, Mdou Moctar, Ezra Furman, Cherry Glazerr, Cautious Clay, Ichi-Bons, and Glove would join White as the tour openers.